Membrane Integrity Factor Review

 Who makes Membrane Integrity Factor?

+That’s a great question.
 On the official website’s ‘Contact’ page, they list a physical address in Oxnard, CA. But unfortunately, the “makers” of the product would rather remain anonymous.
+Hmmm, wonder why.

+But after a little investigative work, I was able to find the company behind membrane integrity factor.
 Deep in their FAQ page, they say that customers can expect to see a charge from “Healthy Techniques” on their credit card statement.
+So I looked ’em up.

+Nothing really to report here.
 Just a low-budget website with a few products ranging from fat burners, to male sex enhancers, and even some gut health pills.

 How do I use Membrane Integrity Factor?

+They don’t say how to take the pills.
 I imagine you take one pill in the morning with a meal.
 But I could be wrong.
+I’m sure the instructions are on the label.

 Are there any side effects with Membrane Integrity Factor?

+There’s really no telling.
 The company isn’t completely transparent about how much of which ingredients the pills contain.
+But I do know that HGH is known to cause some side effects.

 According to one study, “HGH recipients experienced a high rate of side effects, including fluid retention, joint pain, breast enlargement, and carpal tunnel syndrome.”
 (Source)

-Is it safe to take?dangerous weight loss pills
+Is it safe to take?

+Again, the company that makes membrane integrity factor doesn’t share the full ingredient profile.
+This means we don’t know exactly what’s in the stuff.
 Although it’s probably perfectly safe to take, I can’t say for certain one way or the other.

+And that’s just the thing with these types of “scientific breakthrough” offers.
+They purposefully hide the ingredients.
+Why?
 Because if people like me knew exactly what was in them, we could go point-by-point on just how ineffective the product is.

 There’s a simple lesson to be learned… if they don’t list ingredients, you don’t buy.